Upcoming - Fall 2025

 Marisa Clark, clarkmp@unm.edu

-This class introduces you to the production of UNM’s national literary magazine, Blue Mesa Review.
+This course introduces you to the production of UNM’s national literary magazine, Blue Mesa Review.
 We receive hundreds of submissions each year from writers hoping to see their stories, essays, or poems published in our journal.
-Your primary responsibility is to assess these submissions for possible publication in BMR.
+Your primary responsibility will be to work alongside graduate students in our MFA program to assess these submissions for possible publication in BMR.
 In addition, you will keep a log about your participation reading submissions, write a couple of short papers (maybe a blog post or book review for BMR's website), and engage in discussions that arise from the submissions we receive.
 Understanding how literary magazines work can be of great value for writers; not only can it help you improve your own writing, but it can focus your editorial sensibilities as well as help you learn more about the submission and publication process.

-In order to enroll in this class, you should have first completed introductory creative writing.
-Send an email to Professor Clark detailing your literary interests and courses you've taken, and be sure to include your Banner ID number.
+Ideally, to enroll, you will have completed at least the introductory creative writing course; however, exceptions can be made, depending on experience.
+Send an email to Dr. Clark detailing your literary interests and courses you've taken, and be sure to include your Banner ID number.

 Face to Face, TR 1230-1345